 Are All Pregnancy Tests the Same?

 Pregnancy tests vary in the degree of sensitivity.
-A truly sensitive test will show a positive result after detecting even a small level of hCG. mIU/ml or milli-international units per millilitre is the terminology that is used to report the level of hCG.
+A truly sensitive test will show a positive result after detecting even a small level of hCG. mIU/ml or milli-international units per millilitre is the terminology that’s used to report the level of hCG.
 A level of 20 mIU/ml is more sensitive than tests with 50 mIU/ml.

 Will the Tests Be Accurate?

-Here at Zoom Health we offer a wide variety of high-quality, affordable early pregnancy tests.
+Here at Zoom Health, we offer a wide variety of high-quality, affordable early pregnancy tests.

 Photo Credit: “its true” (CC BY 2.0) by Josh Parrish